-Richard J. Nigon, age 72, has served as a member of our board of directors since September 2012.
+Richard J. Nigon, age 73, has served as a member of our board of directors since September 2012.
 Mr. Nigon is currently Senior Vice President of Cedar Point Capital, Inc., a private company that raises capital for early stage companies, where he has served since 2007.
 From February 2001 until December 2006, Mr. Nigon was a Director of Equity Corporate Finance for Miller Johnson Steichen Kinnard, a privately held investment firm, which was acquired in December 2006 by Stifel Nicolaus, a brokerage and investment banking firm.
 After that acquisition, Mr. Nigon became a Managing Director of Private Placements until May 2007.
 From February 2000 to February 2001, Mr. Nigon served as the Chief Financial Officer of Dantis, Inc., a web hosting company.
 Prior to joining Dantis, Mr. Nigon was employed by Ernst & Young LLP from 1970 to 2000, where he was a partner from 1981 to 2000.
 While at Ernst & Young, Mr. Nigon served as the Director of Ernst & Young's Twin Cities Entrepreneurial Services Group and was the coordinating partner on several publicly traded companies in the consumer retailing and manufacturing sectors.
-Mr. Nigon is a director of Vascular Solutions, Inc. before its acquisition by Teleflex, Incorporated in February 2017.
+Mr. Nigon is a director of Northern Technologies International Corporation and Celcuity, Inc., and was previously a director of Vascular Solutions, Inc. before its acquisition by Teleflex, Incorporated in February 2017.
 Mr. Nigon also serves as a director of several private companies.